gisaacsotelo/MapLearn/README.md

 ## Stretch

 * Having a button to zoom in on the map
-* Have a loading image
+* Have an image appear when it's loading info
-* Having a mini pop with basic information.
+* Having a mini pop up with basic information.
 When you click expand it then goes into the larger original pop up
-* Having separate pages with games
+* Having a functional PLAY section with games
 		* eg a name of a country pops up and you have to find the one that matches
 		* eg a country is highlighted automatically and you need to guess what country it is.
 Either multi choice or you write it
 * Having a database that saves the name and the highscore